usnistgov/FIPS201/_Appendix/glossary.md

 _Comparison_.
 The opposite of a match is a _non-match_.
 See [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37) for more details.

 Model
-: A very detailed description or scaled representation of one component of a larger system that can be created, operated, and analyzed to predict actual operational characteristics of the final produced component.
+: A very detailed description or scaled representation of one _component_ of a larger system that can be created, operated, and analyzed to predict actual operational characteristics of the final produced _component_.

 Off-Card
 : Refers to data that is not stored within the _PIV Card_ or to a computation that is not performed